Cardinal-Cryptography/aleph-node/.github/PULL_REQUEST_TEMPLATE.md

 - I have made corresponding changes to the existing documentation
 - I have created new documentation
 - I have bumped `spec_version` and `transaction_version`
+- I have bumped aleph-client version if relevant